 Use cases for Quorum blockchain

-- Tokenised cash: Quorum blockchain can keep record of various cash movements
+- Tokenised cash: It can keep record of various cash movements

 - Marketplace for Loans: Can act as a decentralised marketplace for loans